cockroachdb/docs/v21.2/demo-low-latency-multi-region-deployment.md

 ## Step 5.
 Execute multi-region SQL statements

-The SQL statements described below will tell CockroachDB about:
+The following SQL statements will configure:

 - [The database's available regions](#configure-database-regions).
 - [Which data should be optimized for access from which region](#configure-table-localities).

 This information is necessary so that CockroachDB can move data around to optimize access to particular data from particular regions.
 The main focus is reducing latency in a global deployment.
-For more information about how this works at a high level, see the [Multi-Region Overview](multiregion-overview.html).
+For more information about how this works at a high level, see the [Multi-Region Capabilities Overview](multiregion-overview.html).

 {{site.data.alerts.callout_info}}
-The `ALTER` statements described below will take some seconds to run, since the cluster is under load.
+The following `ALTER` statements will take some seconds to run, since the cluster is under load.
 {{site.data.alerts.end}}

 ### Configure database regions